Mitsubishi Mirage: Markets

+Philippines

 According to Masaaki Yamada, senior adviser for Mitsubishi Motors Philippines, the company used the Mirage G4 name in the Philippine market, as they claimed the "Attrage" nameplate has a negative connotation in the Filipino language.
 "Attrage" sounds too much like atrás, Filipino or Spanish for "going backwards".
 The Mirage G4 was released in the Philippine dealerships in October 2013.